A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 This time the algorithm has not found the string ‘pineapple’ in the list and it returns -1.

-Using Linear Search and Enumerate to Find Where an Item is in a Python List
+Using Linear Search and Enumerate to Find the Index of a List Element in Python

 Here is something useful to know…

-In the previous implementation of the linear search we have generated indexes in the for loop using the range and len functions.
+In the previous implementation of the linear search, we generated indexes in the for loop using the range and len functions.

-Let’s see how we can do that with the enumerate function.
+Let’s see how we can do that with the enumerate function instead.

 def linear_search(search_value, values):